Top 10 Dumbest Mistakes in U.S. Presidential Elections

 He never had a chance of being anything more than a spoiler.

-Choosing Sarah Palin for Vice-President (John McCain)
+3. Choosing Sarah Palin for vice president (John McCain)

 At a disadvantage, McCain took a creative risk by choosing a woman who was youthful, energetic, and diversified the ticket.
 However, her very conservative views, numerous gaffes, and anti-intellectualism turned Independent voters away.

-The Alien & Sedition Acts (John Adams)
+4. Enacting the Alien and Sedition Acts (John Adams)

-Not reaching out to the center (Barry Goldwater)
+5. Not reaching out to the center (Barry Goldwater)

 Goldwater held firm conservative and libertarian principles and wouldn't make an effort to relate to a broader audience.
 His comments about using nuclear weapons in Vietnam allowed him to be portrayed as unstable.
 He didn't even try to reach out to more moderate members of his party or the public at large.

-The split with Theodore Roosevelt (William Taft)
+6. Splitting from Theodore Roosevelt (William Taft)

 Theodore Roosevelt felt that Taft had rolled back many of his progressive policies.
 While this perception is not entirely accurate, Taft lacked the diplomacy and rhetoric to work out a compromise with Roosevelt or convince Progressive voters to come to his side, resulting in a split ticket.